thomasschafer/tomschafer.com/blog_posts/scooter_0.4_0.md

 ## Open editor from search results list

-From the search results page you can now open your editor with `o`:
+From the search results page you can now open your editor at the selected file and line with `o`:

 ![Scooter scrolling preview](gifs/scooter-editor-open.gif)